RickBrice/Signs/ReadMe.md

 1) Save [Chapter 2b](https://mutcd.fhwa.dot.gov/pdfs/11th_Edition/Chapter2b.pdf) and [Chapter 2c](https://mutcd.fhwa.dot.gov/pdfs/11th_Edition/Chapter2c.pdf) PDF files as Word documents
 2) Copy the sign information tables from Word to Excel
 3) Manually adjust the sign information so every sign type is on a single line
-4) Exclude all signs with variable dimensions (variable dimensions adds complexity not germain to this prototping activity).
+4) Exclude all signs with variable dimensions (variable dimensions adds complexity not germain to this prototyping activity).
-5) Append a sign shape code to each sign type
+5) Append a sign shape code to each sign type; O=octagon,T=triangle/yield, R=rectangle,P=pennant
 6) Save as a csv file

 The [Build_Sign_Library.py]() script reads the [MUTCD_Sign_Definitions_.csv](MUTCD_Sign_Definitions.csv) file and creates an IFC model with two IfcProjectLibrary instances.
 To keep the focus on the sign type libraries, bSDD content is not include.
 However, this can be easily added later once the DD content stabilizes.

 The "Unit Sign" IfcProjectLibrary instance has each sign type defined with unit dimensions.
 That is, all dimensions (X,Y,Z) have a value of 1".
 The idea is to limit the size of the library by reducing the number of geometric representations.
-When the geometry is mapped from IfcSignType to an instance of IfcSign the height, width, and thichness can be scaled to their actual values with IfcCarteiransformationOperator3DnonUniform.
+When the geometry is mapped from IfcSignType to an instance of IfcSign the height, width, and thichness can be scaled to their actual values with IfcCartesianTransformationOperator3DnonUniform.

 The "Sign" IfcProjectLibrary instance has an entry for each sign type with its respective dimensions, such as R1-1 30x30, 36x36, and 48x48.
-Only the sign thickness needes to be scaled with IfcCarteiransformationOperator3DnonUniform.
+Only the sign thickness needs to be scaled with IfcCartesianTransformationOperator3DnonUniform.

 The resulting IFC file is [MUTCD_Sign_Library.ifc](MUTCD_Sign_Library.ifc)